Federal Judge Dismisses James Comey, Letitia James Indictments

 A federal judge on Nov.
 24 dismissed indictments of former FBI Director James Comey and New York Attorney General Letitia James, holding that the prosecutor who brought the indictments was invalidly appointed.

-U.S. District Judge Cameron McGowan Currie said that “all actions” flowing from the appointment of Lindsey Halligan, whom the Trump administration named as interim U.S. attorney for the Eastern District of Virginia, were “unlawful exercises of executive power and are hereby set aside.”
+Judge Cameron McGowan Currie of the U.S. District Court for the District of South Carolina said “all actions” flowing from the appointment of Lindsey Halligan, whom the Trump administration named as interim U.S. attorney for the Eastern District of Virginia, were “unlawful exercises of executive power and are hereby set aside.”

 Currie dismissed the indictments without prejudice, but the statute of limitations has already passed for Comey’s case.
-In a footnote, Currie indicated that the Justice Department couldn’t bring a similar indictment against him.
-She said that while valid indictments typically toll, or suspend, the statute of limitations, “there is no legitimate peg on which to hang such a judicial limitations-tolling result” with a void indictment.
+In a footnote, Currie indicated that the Justice Department could not bring a similar indictment against him.
+She said that although valid indictments typically toll, or suspend, the statute of limitations, “there is no legitimate peg on which to hang such a judicial limitations-tolling result” with a void indictment.

 During a hearing on Nov.
-13, the Justice Department argued the law didn’t confine the attorney general to an initial 120 days for appointing prosecutors.
+13, the Justice Department argued that the law did not confine the attorney general to an initial 120 days for appointing prosecutors.
 Rather, it said, the law allowed for successive appointments of attorneys who would each have 120-day limits on their time in office.

 By Sam Dorman